camunda/camunda-docs-manual/content/reference/rest/overview/hal.md

 them.
 Some of these resolved resources, like process definitions or users, are rarely modified.
 Also, if user information is stored in an external system (such as LDAP), every request will access this external system which is an unnecessary overhead.
-To reduces such expensive requests, the REST API can be configured to use a cache to temporary store such relations.
+To reduce such expensive requests, the REST API can be configured to use a cache to temporary store such relations.

 This caching can be configured in the `web.xml` file of the REST API (or the Camunda Web Application in